Put on your hat, scarf and gloves, grab your binoculars and head to the beach. Winter is prime time to go seal watching on Long Island.

 Did you know that seals swim near Long Island’s shores?
 Up until a couple of years ago, I certainly didn’t – at least not anywhere that I could see them.

 Despite not getting along too well with boats or the cold, I booked my spot on the boat soon after.
-The mere 15-minute drive from my house to the dock made it too close to resist.
+The 15-minute drive from my house to the dock made it too close to resist.

 I boarded the Captain Lou Fleet fishing boat both excited and skeptical, and bundled up to my eyes.
 It was an unusually mild February afternoon the day of our cruise, but the wind was bitter out on the water.
 Thankfully, the heated cabin and hot chocolate provided some relief.